-2. A pop song telling young girls “blurred lines" (consent) means everyone “you know you want it.
+2. A pop song telling young girls “blurred lines" (consent) means “you know you want it."

-3. A judge sentencing a 50-year-old man to just 30 days in jail because the 14-year-old girl he raped was “older than her chronological age."
+3. A judge sentencing a 50-year-old man to just 30 days in jail because the 14-year-old girl he raped seemed “older than her chronological age."